 Fushinara Inari Shrine

 Another popular sightseeing spot in Kyoto is Fushinara Inari Shrine.
-It is one of the oldest and most popular shrine in Kyoto.
+It is one of the oldest and most popular shrines in Kyoto.
 You can easily spend a day wandering around there.
 It’s especially known for its beautiful red gates (Torii) which form a pathway all the way up to the top.
-On the top you will be rewarded with incredible views over Kyoto.
-Those gates have all been donated by families, people and companies.
+On the top, you will be rewarded with incredible views over Kyoto.
+Those gates have all been donated by families, people, and companies.

 TIP: When visiting make sure to wear good shoes as you need to walk uphill for a while.

-On the market you will find loads of famous goods from Kyoto, such as dried seafood, pickles, confection, seasoning, dumplings, fish cakes, yakitori and much more.
-It is very affordable to eat there and you can even taste certain food first before buying.
+On the market, you will find loads of famous goods from Kyoto, such as dried seafood, pickles, confection, seasoning, dumplings, fish cakes, yakitori and much more.
+It is very affordable to eat there and you can even taste certain food first before buying it.

 It is the perfect place for hot or rainy days, as the whole market is covered up.